 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can.

 — Avoid reinterpretation performed as a matter of convenience; for example, avoid an integer pointer to manipulate character string data.
 When type-breaking reinterpretation is necessary, document it carefully in the code;

-— When using union types, use discriminated unions in preference to non-discriminated unions;
+— When using union types, use discriminated unions in preference to non-discriminated unions.

-— Avoid operations that reinterpret the same stored value as representing a different type;
+— Avoid operations that reinterpret the same stored value as representing a different type.

-— When data is reinterpreted with a different type, use language-defined capabilities to flag and check such usage (such as Ada’s ‘Valid attribute), or use static analysis to show that the operation always succeeds;
+— When data is reinterpreted with a different type, use language-defined capabilities to flag and check such usage (such as Ada’s ‘Valid attribute), or use static analysis to show that the operation always succeeds.

-— Use static analysis tools to locate situations where unintended reinterpretation occurs; and
+— Use static analysis tools to locate situations where unintended reinterpretation occurs.